 “A lot of the corporations are opening innovation labs.
 It is more than just exposing their teams to new technologies and educating them.
 It is also to adapt and expose to new cultures.

 This is really getting out of the suit and tie culture and really getting into the sweaters and trainers culture.

-Read our daily blogs from the BNP Paribas Cash Management University here:
+Read other reports from the December 2017 BNP Paribas Cash Management University here:

 - BNP Paribas Cash Management University day 1: changing banks and future skillsets

 - BNP Paribas Cash Management University day 2: cyber attacks, predictive analytics and investing

 - Decoding the digital revolution: the best is yet to come

 There are various ways for financial institutions to benefit from advanced technologies and business models provided by FinTech's.
 Whether a business' approach is radical or incremental, data management can help a company to increase their return on investment, argues André Casterman, INTIX.

 Tim de Knegt, strategic finance and treasury manager for the Port of Rotterdam, discusses how he is using blockchain, the challenges he will face in his role of treasury over the next 12 months and the advice he would give to someone starting out their career in treasury.

 As the May 25 deadline for Europe’s General Data Protection Regulation (GDPR) inches closer, many treasurers are being lumped with the task of ensuring their wider company is compliant.